[HISTORY: Adopted by the Mayor and Board of Aldermen of the Town of Boonton 12-19-2011 by Ord. No. 23-2011. Amendments noted where applicable.]

 - SINGLE-STREAM RECYCLABLE MATERIALS

-- B. Fiber recyclable materials include newspapers with inserts, magazines, kraft (brown) paper bags, corrugated cardboard, junk mail, high-grade paper, greeing cards, envelopes, magazines, manila folders, softcover books, softcover workbooks, paperback books, telephone books, egg cartons, cores from paper towels and toilet tissue, frozen food boxes/cartons, boxboard commonly used for dry food and cereal, shoe boxes and other similar packaging, including wet-strength material used in beverage carriers.
+- B. Fiber recyclable materials include newspapers with inserts, magazines, kraft (brown) paper bags, corrugated cardboard, junk mail, high-grade paper, greeting cards, envelopes, magazines, manila folders, softcover books, softcover workbooks, paperback books, telephone books, egg cartons, cores from paper towels and toilet tissue, frozen food boxes/cartons, boxboard commonly used for dry food and cereal, shoeboxes and other similar packaging, including wet-strength material used in beverage carriers.

 - SOURCE-SEPARATED RECYCLABLE MATERIALS